Coonskin cap

 A coonskin cap is a hat fashioned from the skin and fur of a raccoon.
 The headwear became associated with European Americans occupying lands on the United States borders with Indigenous nations in the late 18th century and the first half of the 19th century.
 The cap became highly popular among boys in the U.S., Canada, United Kingdom, and Australia in the 1950s.

-The original cap consisted of the entire skin of the raccoon including its head and tail.
+History

 Origin

 The coonskin cap is an iconic cap associated with the early American frontier.
 Originally designed by the Native American peoples of Kentucky, Tennessee, and West Virginia; the style was later adopted by early pioneers to the area following the decades after the American Revolution.
 Individuals associated with the headwear generally include Daniel Boone, Davy Crockett, Meriwether Lewis, and Joseph L. Meek.
 Early media such as the song The Hunters of Kentucky helped introduce the coonskin cap in the popular culture of American psyche.

-20th century popularity

 Marina Łuczenko with raccoon ushanka (2010).